dbroadway/collaborative-stewardship/Collaborative Stewardship.md

 ### 4.3 Distribution Mechanisms

-The CSM employs a multi-layered distribution system that moves beyond both market allocation and centralized planning.
+The CSM employs a multi-layered distribution system built on responsive, distributed networks.
 At its foundation lies an AI-augmented needs assessment system that continuously monitors and predicts resource requirements across communities.
-Unlike Soviet-style planning, this system operates bottom-up, aggregating local data into regional and global patterns (Brown & Lauder, 2021).
+This system operates bottom-up, aggregating local data into regional and global patterns while maintaining community autonomy (Brown & Lauder, 2021).

 Automated basic needs fulfillment forms the first distribution layer.
 Essential goods flow through a logistics network optimized for efficiency and resilience rather than profit.
 Local production takes precedence when possible, with regional and global exchange providing backup and specialization opportunities.